SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 Creating our first server
 -------------------------

-In :mod:`HiSock`, there is a function to create a :class:`HiSockServer` instance, which is :func:`start_server`.
-This function is called with one parameter, which is a tuple.
-The tuple will contain the IP address to start the server on (most likely the local IP address) and the port to start the server on.
+In :mod:`HiSock`, there exists a class, :class:`HiSockServer`, in the ``server`` module.
+To create a server, you will need to create an instance of this class.
+The ``__init__`` function of the :class:`HiSockServer` class takes a required tuple parameter, which is the IP address as a string and port as an integer to start the server on.
 To find the local IP address, there is a function called :func:`utils.get_local_ip`.
 For the port, a number between 1024 and 65535 *should* be fine.

 :class:`HiSockServer` instances have a :meth:`start` method to them, which will allow the server to listen for commands and data being sent.